Laguna Beach

 11. Downtown | Santa Ana

 Newport Beach’s chic waterfront collection of shops and restaurants redefines shopping malls for the Instagram set.
 Awash in sleek white shiplap and nautical flair—including photo-ready graphics that proclaim “Let Your Dreams Set Sail”—the Lido Marina’s al fresco shopping center exudes the breezy vibes of a luxury cruise liner.
+Check the events calendar for live music and extended summer hours to keep the fun going.

 Advertising

 This time-warp, subterranean eatery in Fullerton was designed in 1969 by the same team that created Disney’s Pirates of the Caribbean ride and has the atmosphere to match.
 Sure, the old-school Continental-style dishes are fine, but you’re at the Cellar for the dramatic, windowless interiors—made to resemble an Old World wine cellar—and surprisingly up-to-date craft cocktails.
-Slide into a plush booth in the rock wall-enveloped lounge, order a pitch-perfect martini, and savor the retro-kitsch surroundings.
+Slide into a plush booth in the rock wall-enveloped lounge, order a pitch-perfect martini and savor the retro-kitsch surroundings.

 This 1970s SoCal Mexican fast-food brand was resurrected by a devoted blogger who fought a big chain to bring back the food he missed.
 Acquired and subsequently jettisoned by fast-food chain Del Taco, the Naugles brand was won in court and rebirthed by local hero Christian Ziebarth.
-At their Fountain Valley and Stanton locations, savor the nostalgia with cult menu items such as cheesy beef burritos, taco salad cups, and bun tacos, all packaged in the brand’s hyper-70s orange, yellow and brown colors.
+At their Fountain Valley and Stanton locations, savor the nostalgia with cult menu items such as cheesy beef burritos, taco salad cups and bun tacos, all packaged in the brand’s hyper-70s orange, yellow and brown colors.

 More great things to do in Orange County